jeffpar/pcjs.v1/disks/pc/os2/misc/football/87058/README.md

 of demonstrating multiple DOS applications running in V86-mode to BillG; that demo probably occurred in March 1987.
 However, another underlying goal was to demonstrate to IBM that Microsoft was ahead of the curve on 32-bit design considerations for OS/2.
-Up to this point, all OS/2 design and development work had been 16-bit, since the state-of-the-art Intel CPU at the time was the 80286.
+Up to this point, all OS/2 design and development work had been 16-bit, since the dominant state-of-the-art Intel CPU at the time was the 80286.

 The FOOTBALL prototype was based on pre-1.0 OS/2 sources, and the only hardware it supported was the Compaq DeskPro 386-16.
 The source code was later sent to IBM, who in early April 1987 was adapting it to run on the Model 80 PS/2.